4 Leadership Lessons from Horse-Guided Coaching

 This post features the leadership vs. management thinking of Peter Drucker as well as the distributed power concepts of Open Space methodology, a way to give voice to everyone that is balanced by hidden and overt guidelines and principles inherent to any group or organization.
 There’s the often asked question, “What is management vs. whatContinue reading “There’s No Such Thing as Leadership?
 Pull, Influence and “Open Space” vs. Power”

-Agile Leader Learning for Sustainable Change: Steps through Sharp Rocks
+Agile Leader Learning for Sustainable Change: Best Models to Adapt to Change

 Change, Innovators, Creativity and Community, Will it Blend?